 My name is Tor Hylbom, and this is my website / blog dedicated to the subject of family history.
-I have been fascinated by genealogy for many years, but it was only since some time in 2011 that I have been working in earnest on a family history project to find out and record as much as I can about my ancestors.
+I have been fascinated by genealogy for many years, but it was only since some time in 2011 that I have been working in earnest on a family history project to (1) find out and record as much as I can about my ancestors, (2) organize the results of my research and (3) make the information available online.
 I was greatly inspired and assisted in this endeavor by the research previously conducted by my paternal grandmother, Elizabeth (Hamlin) Hylbom, who died in 1982.
 This site became “live” on 11 May 2012, and I’m making information available here as it evolves.
 Slowly, the website is taking shape through the accumulation of what I modestly call A COLLECTION OF FAMILY HISTORY NOTES, gathered from secondary sources available in libraries or digital archives (many of which are stored on my web server and available for downloading, copyright considerations permitting).
 As work proceeds, I will be updating my progress in my blog and posting drafts of my research for others to explore if they are interested.

 The most up-to-date information is available on Ancestry.com, which I use as my sysytem of record, but viewing my tree there may require a subscription.
 To see the Hylbom family tree on Ancestry.com, click — > HERE